 Book E steps up the level of difficulty for fifth graders with more lessons and some activities more similar to those in books F through K. However, it has puzzles, games, and drawing activities for the final lesson exercise rather than introducing a writing assignment.
 Books B through E each have three or four reviews and no assessments.
 You will need the separate test booklets for testing if you think it worthwhile to test.

-Books F through K for grades six and up have been rewritten for better alignment with the Common Core State Standards.
-The improvements should appeal even to those who oppose the Common Core.
+Books F through K for grades six align fairly well with the Common Core State Standards, but they should appeal even to those who oppose the Common Core.
 Students begin by reading an excerpt from fiction, non-fiction, speeches, and primary sources—both classic and contemporary.

 For all levels, teacher editions are the same as student workbooks but with overprinted answers.

 You can easily skip the teacher edition for second grade, but you will probably want them for other levels to save you time even if you can easily figure out the answers yourself.
 Separate test booklets are available for grades five and up, but you shouldn't need them.

 I particularly like this series for a number of reasons: the use of literary excerpts, the variety of activities, the selection of words (challenging yet more practical than in some other resources), and reasonable cost.

 Sample pages are available on the publisher's website.